 Last night, I was about to point out to my daughter that her dishes were still on the table.
 Instead I chose to tell my son; "I appreciate that you put your dishes in the kitchen and cleaned the table, thank you Jake!
 He was beaming, his chest inflated, he sure liked hearing that!
 Before you knew it Maggie followed right along.

-For more parenting help, try our Parenting with Emotional Intelligence Workshops!
+For more parenting help, try out our Online Parent Effectiveness Training Book Club

 Click here to ENROLL